top of page

 • Why it matters: Extreme temperatures can shock the delicate stems.

-• Best practice: Use lukewarm water for most flowers.
+• Best practice: Use lukewarm water in a non-metalic vase for most flowers.
 For bulb flowers like tulips, cool water is preferable.

 Tip: Always refresh the water every 2-3 days to prevent bacteria build-up.